 Walgreens offers 20% off every first Tuesday (55+ and AARP) with your Balance Awards card.

 Ancestry offers a 30% discount with an AARP card.

 Then there’s travel – my personal passion.
 Travel is expensive so make sure to take advantage of every discount you can.

-If you’re 62 or over you can get an interagency pass to get a $10-lifetime pass to the National Parks and 50% off other park and forest services including camping.
-If I were you I would get while you can before it gets defunded.
+If you’re 62 or over you can get an interagency pass to get a $20 annual or $80-lifetime pass to the National Parks and 50% off other park and forest services including camping.